apigee-labs/rapier/README.md

         ]
     }
 ```
-It is standardized (or at least specified) [here](http://json-schema.org/latest/json-schema-hypermedia.html) It is a bit harder to express this pattern precisely in JSON Schema—our best effort is shown in [this example](https://github.com/apigee-labs/rapier/blob/master/util/test/todo-list-with-links.yaml).
+This pattern is standardized (or at least specified) in the [JSON Hyper-schema specification](http://json-schema.org/latest/json-schema-hypermedia.html) It is a bit harder to express this pattern precisely in JSON Schema—our best effort is shown in [this example](https://github.com/apigee-labs/rapier/blob/master/util/test/todo-list-with-links.yaml).
 From a JSON perspective, this pattern looks convoluted to us and is even more difficult to program to.

 ### Query Parameters